Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ## Features
 - Setup wizard for easy-to-use installation
 - Detailed log files and console output
-- Can be configured to automaticall reconnect to query after connectivity problems
+- Plugin API to add more features to your Teamspeak server

 ## Getting Started